-African American men are over-represented (38%), reflecting previous hiring practices in foundries.[9]
+African American men are over-represented (38%), reflecting previous hiring practices in foundries.[10]
 African American workers consistently had higher incidence rates of silicosis than their white counterparts in the counties where rates were compared between these groups (Table 4).
-Overall for the state, the average annual incidence of silicosis among African American workers was 6.8 per 100,000 versus 1.4 per 100,000 for white workers (a 4.9-fold greater incidence rate).
+Overall for the state, the average annual incidence of silicosis among African American workers was 6.7 per 100,000 versus 1.3 per 100,000 for white workers (a 5.2-fold greater incidence rate).

-The individuals reported generally have advanced disease: 280 (23.5%) with progressive massive fibrosis and another 419 (35.2%) with advanced simple silicosis (category 2 or 3).
-Approximately two-thirds of the reported patients have reduced breathing tests, including both restrictive and obstructive changes.
+The individuals reported generally have advanced disease: 281 (23.5%) with progressive massive fibrosis and another 422 (35.3%) with advanced simple silicosis (category 2 or 3).
+Only 25% of the reported patients had normal breathing tests [4].
+Individuals had both restrictive and obstructive changes.
 Obstructive changes, although more prevalent among individuals who had smoked cigarettes, were found in half of the individuals who never smoked cigarettes (Table 3).
-Twenty-one percent have had tuberculosis (TB) or a positive skin test indicating infection with the mycobacterium that causes TB.
+The incidence of TB in the confirmed silicosis cases was 7%; this is 1,000-fold greater than that in the general population in the last decade [4].
 Despite the severity of their disease, 62% had not applied for Workers' Compensation.

-The reports of Michigan silicotics having obstructive lung changes is consistent with published reports of increased chronic obstructive pulmonary disease (COPD) among silicotics, as well as among individuals without silicosis who have had silica exposure.[10]
-Individuals with silicosis are at risk of developing pulmonary hypertension, clinically significant bronchitis and chronic obstructive pulmonary disease.[11]
+The reports of Michigan silicotics having obstructive lung changes is consistent with published reports of increased chronic obstructive pulmonary disease (COPD) among silicotics, as well as among individuals without silicosis who have had silica exposure.[11]
+Individuals with silicosis are at risk of developing pulmonary hypertension, clinically significant bronchitis and chronic obstructive pulmonary disease.[12]

 Hospitals are the primary reporting source of the patients identified through Michigan's surveillance system.
-Hospital discharge reporting is a more cost-effective method for identifying silica problem worksites than physician reporting, death certificates or Workers' Compensation data.[12]
-A comprehensive surveillance system for silicosis that combines all four reporting sources is as good, if not better, return for public health dollars invested as most other existing public health programs.[12]
+Hospital discharge reporting is a more cost-effective method for identifying silica problem worksites than physician reporting, death certificates or Workers' Compensation data.[13]
+A comprehensive surveillance system for silicosis that combines all four reporting sources is as good, if not better, return for public health dollars invested as most other existing public health programs.[13]

 Silicotics have an increased morbidity and mortality for malignant and non-malignant respiratory disease.
-[1,13] The increased risk for death is found both in patients who ever or never smoked cigarettes.[1]
-Individuals with silicosis also have an increased risk of developing connective tissue disease, particularly rheumatoid arthritis [14,15] as well as an increased risk of developing chronic renal disease, especially anti-neutrophilic cytoplasmic antibodies (ANCA) positive disease.[16,17,18]
+[1,14] The increased risk for death is found both in patients who ever or never smoked cigarettes.[1]
+Individuals with silicosis also have an increased risk of developing connective tissue disease, particularly rheumatoid arthritis [15,16] as well as an increased risk of developing chronic renal disease, especially anti-neutrophilic cytoplasmic antibodies (ANCA) positive disease.[17,18,19]

 The national employer-based surveillance system was not designed to count chronic diseases such as silicosis.
 We have previously estimated that there were 3,600 to 7,300 newly diagnosed cases of silicosis each year in the United States from 1987-1996.
 [2] Using the same methodology for the time period 1997-2003 we estimate there were 5,586-11,674 newly diagnosed cases of silicosis per year in the United States.
-Using an alternative approach with hospital discharge data we estimate there were 1,372 -2,867 newly diagnosed cases of silicosis per year in the United States.
-Although the estimate based on death certificates is approximately four-fold greater than the one based on hospital discharge data, we believe that the true number of new cases of silicosis is closer to these larger estimates than using the actual number of death certificates that mention silicosis (~150 per year) or the Bureau of Labor Statistics estimate based on employer reporting, which in 1999 reported only 2,200 cases for all dust diseases of the lung, including asbestosis and coal worker's pneumoconiosis in addition to silicosis.
+A recent paper using national Medicare data on hospitalizations estimated 3,260-7,105 cases per year [20].
+Using an alternative approach with hospital discharge data, we estimate there were 1,372-2,867 newly diagnosed cases of silicosis per year in the United States.
+Based on the results of the national Medicare data and our extrapolation from national death certificate data, we believe that the true number of new cases of silicosis is closer to these larger estimates than using the actual number of death certificates that mention silicosis (~150 per year) or the Bureau of Labor Statistics estimate based on employer reporting, which in 1999 reported only 2,200 cases for all dust diseases of the lung, including asbestosis and coal worker's pneumoconiosis in addition to silicosis.